Fed's 'nearly balanced' language no bar to September rate rise

 "To be honest, the risks are never perfectly balanced," said David Stockton, the Fed's former research director and now a fellow at the Peterson Institute for International Economics.

-But "unless we get some seriously disappointing news on the labour market it looks like a Fed that is ready to move and more likely than not in September."
+But "unless we get some seriously disappointing news on the labor market it looks like a Fed that is ready to move and more likely than not in September."

 The Fed's annual conference in Jackson Hole will offer the central bank a chance to fine-tune, if needed, its message on the economy.
 Fed chair Janet Yellen, though, has said she does not plan to attend the Aug.
 27-29 meeting and has no major policy speeches on the calendar at this point.